 We are an open, diverse, and hospitable community that strengthens and supports the mission of the church through group activities and the interactions of individuals.
 Here are some of our programs and small groups.

-This women’s group meets on the 2nd Monday evening of each month for soup, salad, spirits, and good conversation Please join us!
+This women’s group meets on the second Monday evening of each month for soup, salad, spirits, and socializing.
+Contact Cathy Saunders to join in!

 Episcopal Church Women

 Centered in congregations, the Episcopal Church Women (ECW) is a national organization committed to empowering women to do Christ’s ministry in the world.
 The GHTC chapter meets on a regular basis for education, fellowship and service projects.
 All women are welcome.
 To learn more contact Jodie Pully.

 “Cooking with Grace” is a visible sign of Grace & Holy Trinity Church’s long history of hospitality, and food for body and soul.
 This cookbook features recipes that have been honored for generations, brought to life through artwork by our church members.
 Wouldn’t you love to try Pear and Leek Soup, or Orange Pound Cake?
 This wonderful cookbook is on sale for $20 at the church.
 Jodie Pully can arrange to ship a cookbook for a small additional charge.
 Food for body and soul—it’s the perfect Christmas or birthday present!

 If you are interested in forming a group, or joining one, please contact Duane Nettles.